What is trade in services?

 As part of the TCA, professional qualification authorities in the UK and EU can submit recommendations for mutual agreements to the UK-EU Partnership Council but until these mutual agreements have been put in place, you should continue to check individual countries’ requirements.

 I deliver digital services.
 Will these changes affect me?

-Digital services covers a broad range of business activities, from online magazines to software.
+Digital services cover a broad range of business activities, from online magazines to software.
 Here is a list of services defined as digital services.
 Whilst a visa is not required to provide digital services, there are other considerations to keep in mind, such as contracts and VAT.

 VAT on digital services

 The UK’s VAT MOSS service was previously used to declare the sales of digital services to EU customers.
 Now, the place of supply rules apply for VAT purposes, which set out the rules for determine in which country a transaction should be subject to tax.

 When you’re providing cross-border digital services to consumers, you should check their location and if they’re a business or private consumer.
 You will need to check the rules in the country where your customer is based, as you might have to register for VAT there.